The Quare Fellow: Performance

 The play was offered to Dublin's Abbey Theatre, but was turned down.
 It premièred at the Pike Theatre Club, Herbert Lane, Dublin, on 19 November 1954 to critical success.
 The Quare Fellow had its London première in May 1956 at Joan Littlewood's Theatre Workshop at the Theatre Royal Stratford East.
 On 24 July 1956 it transferred to the Comedy Theatre, London.
 In September 1956 the Abbey Theatre finally performed The Quare Fellow.
 It had such success that the Abbey's artistic director, Ria Mooney, pushed the next play back to allow The Quare Fellow to run for six weeks.
 In October 1956 it transferred to Streatham Hill Theatre.
 Its first New York performance was on 27 November 1958 at the Circle in the Square Theatre.

-1962 film adaptation

-In 1962 the play was adapted for the screen and directed by Arthur Dreifuss and starred Patrick McGoohan, Sylvia Syms and Walter Macken.
-Although the film received some favourable reviews, it is not regarded as a faithful adaptation of the play.

-Plot

-Thomas Crimmin is a new warder at a Dublin prison where two men are condemned to die.
-One has his sentence commuted.
-Crimmin falls in love with Kathleen, the wife of the other prisoner, the "quare fellow".

-Kathleen tells Crimmin her husband found her in bed with his brother and that was why her husband killed him.